 What to see

-In the former Service Apartments and various cells, the permanent exhibition about the Oranjehotel is now on display.
-Here we tell about the prison life and prison system, but also about the occupation, the resistance, the disruption within families and the post-war dealing with the past.
-An animation film shows the daily life of 24 hours in the Oranjehotel.
-Impressive prisoner stories are illustrated through documents, photos, interviews and films.
-In a (free) audio tour you will also hear personal stories, based on letters, diaries and memoirs.
+In the former Service Apartments and various cells, the Oranjehotel Permanent Exhibition is now on display, featuring accounts of prison life and describing the prison regime, as well as the occupation, the Resistance and disruption within families and relating how post-war Dutch society dealt with the past.
+Come watch the animated video depicting 24 hours of daily life in the Oranjehotel.
+Impressive prisoner stories are illustrated through documents, photos, interviews and videos.
+Along the audio tour (available free of charge), you will also hear personal stories, narrated from letters, diaries and memoirs.

-At the heart of the complex is Cell 601, one of the death cells on the D corridor.
-Those sentenced to death spent their last night here.
-Since the end of the war, Cell 601, and its inventory, has been preserved in its original state.
-The walls show the original inscriptions of the prisoners.
+At the heart of the complex is Cell 601, one of the cells on the D row, where those condemned to death spent their last night.
+Since the end of the Second World War, Cell 601 and its contents have been preserved in the original state.
+See the inscriptions on the walls written by prisoners who were here.

-During the Second World War, the small gate and the adjacent large gate on the Van Alkemadelaan gave access to the Oranjehotel.
-Prisoners sentenced to death left the Oranjehotel via the small gate.
-More than 250 people were executed from this prison on the nearby Waalsdorpervlakte.
-On the outside wall is a plaque with a line of verse by former prisoner Anthonie Donker: 'Remember their last passage through this gate.
-Given their lives for freedom and for justice.
-Continue their struggle '.
-On September 6, 2019, the National Monument Oranjehotel was opened by King Willem-Alexander by leaving the large gate ajar.
-From now on, there is always a view from the outside in, and from the inside out.
+During the Second World War the small gate and the adjacent large gate on Van Alkemadelaan gave access to the Oranjehotel.
+Prisoners condemned to death by execution left the Oranjehotel via the small gate.
+Over 250 people were taken from this prison to be executed on the nearby plain the Waalsdorpervlakte.
+On the outside wall is a plaque with a line from a poem by former prisoner Anthonie Donker: 'Remember their last passage through this gate.
+They gave their lives for freedom and justice.
+Continue their struggle.'
+On 6 September 2019 King Willem-Alexander placed the large gate ajar to open the Oranjehotel National Monument.
+From now on, the interior will always be visible from outside, as will the outside from within.

-At the entrance of the complex is a relief of Albert Termote, which was unveiled by Queen Juliana in 1950.
-The sculpture shows the togetherness of the prisoners.
-It depicts a group of chained prisoners around an Orange tree and surrounded by barbed wire.
-Below are the text 'They were united' and '1940-1945'.
+At the entrance to the complex is a relief carved by Albert Termote.
+Unveiled by Queen Juliana in 1950, the sculpture conveys the solidarity between prisoners, depicting a group of chained inmates around an Orange tree and surrounded by barbed wire.
+The caption below reads 'They were united' and '1940-1945.'